larsbs/graysql-orm-loader/README.md

   {
     relay: false,  // Create valid relay types instead of default ones.
     mutations: {
-      create: true,  // Indicates if a create mutation shoud be created.
+      create: true,  // Indicates if a create mutation should be created.
-      update: true,  // Indicates if a update mutation should be creted.
+      update: true,  // Indicates if a update mutation should be created.
       delete: true   // Indicates if a delete mutation should be created.
     }
   }